AKSW/LLM-KG-Bench-Results/2024-ESWC_LLM-Evo-2023/Readme.md

 We evaluated whether we could replicate results from the DL4KG experiments obtained in the beginning of the third quarter 2023 (Q3) in the forth quarter of 2023 (early December - Q4).
 These experiments used version 1.1 of the LLM-KG bench code.

-Plots in \cref{fig:Q3vsQ4-measures-scalable-tests-claude,fig:Q3vsQ4-scalable-tests-gpt} show the Q3 and Q4 results together.
 Although we see some differences, the results remain in the same interval.
+As such this study verifys and reinforces the original research outcomes and the soundness of the benchmark setup and tasks used in LLM-KG bench.

 ![friends-f1-claude-Q3VSQ4 (1)](https://github.com/AKSW/LLM-KG-Bench-Results/assets/2630603/dc31c701-0f6a-4145-82d2-8bbb55066fee)
 ![friends-f1-gpt-Q3VSQ4](https://github.com/AKSW/LLM-KG-Bench-Results/assets/2630603/91a6113a-5c96-4c0d-a3a3-3ed27821bcea)